 Meals: Breakfast, dinner with sake

-The tuna theme will continue with a visit to the tuna market, where, from the second floor viewing area, we’ll observe the giant fish being brought to market by boat.
+The tuna theme will continue with a visit to the tuna market, where, from the second-floor viewing area, we’ll observe the giant fish being brought to market by boat.
 If possible, we’ll enter the wholesale section for close-up views of the tuna.
 After a quick breakfast at the hotel, we’ll visit the first commercial tuna farm in Japan, developed by leading aquaculture research center Kinki University.
 We’ll take a boat ride to the bluefin tuna pen, arriving just in time for the morning feeding.
-We’ll also get a taste of the highest quality farmed tuna, followed by a lunch of either seafood or curry rice.
-Next will be a boat cruise through the stunning craggy cliffs of the Dorokyo Gorge.
-We’ll check into our ryokan in time for a relaxing hot spring soak in a brand new onsen hot spring bath on the Kumano River.
+We’ll also get a taste of the highest quality farmed tuna, followed by a lunch of either seafood.
+En route to our hotel in Kawayu Onsen, we’ll catch a glimpse of the majestic 133 meter-high Nachi Falls.
+We’ll check into our ryokan in time for a relaxing hot spring soak in onsen hot spring bath on the Kumano River.
 Don’t forget your bathing suit!

 Hotel: Hotel Fujiya